 Adding in volunteer work related to OT in addition to more than the minimum observation hours will also help strengthen your application.

 4. Get Your GPA (and Pre-req GPA) as High as You Can

 Programs will have “Minimum of 3.0 GPA required.”
 However, even with a 3.50 you are still competing with tons of other applications with 3.8’s – 4.0’s.
 But don’t let this completely stress you out.

 If you’re about to graduate, your overall GPA is not something you can change drastically.
 But what you can do to help is to make sure you get A’s in all or most of your OT program pre-requisites like Anatomy, Medical Terminology, Abnormal Psychology, Human Growth and Development, etc.

 This will show your program that you can handle the intensity of Gross Anatomy and Neuroanatomy once you get into the program.

-If your GPA is the minimum, really get out there and try to make up for it with high observation hours and an amazing personal statement.
+If your GPA is the minimum, really get out there and try to make up for it with high observation hours, great letters of recommendation and an amazing personal statement.

 5. Take Studying for the GRE Seriously

 This is most peoples’ least favorite part of the OT school application process.
 While the GRE was not fun or exciting, it is a necessary evil of getting into many graduate programs (OT or not).
 I did study for it, but not nearly as much as I should have.

 Had I known how important the scores were to programs, I would have dedicated at least one to two hours a day for 3-4 weeks to really solidify my knowledge.

-Since I only spent about two weeks studying, and not very seriously, I got a mediocre score which I think definitely hurt my odds of getting accepted into programs that required it.
+Since I only spent about two weeks studying, and not very seriously, I got an average score which likely hurt my odds of getting accepted into programs that required it.

 Have The Right Expectations